merlin1996/dev/README.md

 # dev
-development environment with ssh access and use of docker host environment
+ubuntu development environment with ssh access and use of docker host environment

 Midnight Commander and nano included.
 Change root password in Dockerfile before building image.
 Mount volume at /srv